-Shunt infection or infected pressure sore - if the corneas are to be stored by organ culture, be collected from bacteraemic subjects.
+Shunt infection or infected pressure sore - if the corneas are to be stored by organ culture, not be collected from bacteraemic subjects.

 Additional Information Donated bone is cultured to exclude occult bacterial and fungal infection.
-However it should not
+However it should a) For malignancy.